-Also, see if you can take a day off afterwards to recharge.
-On call is a sprint.
+Also, see if you can take a day off afterward to recharge.
+On-call is a sprint.
 Working through a global pandemic is a marathon.
 Pace yourself.

 Don’t forget that you are part of your systems, too, and your care and maintenance are essential to the business.